Garden hamlets: a sane response to crazy times

 Cohousing: this approach is now quite well established and supported, in the UK and many other countries.
 See more at www.cohousing.org.uk, and www.communityledhomes.org.uk.
 Both of these websites can help you find a project, or recruit people for a new one.

 We can see all through the sweep of history, and right now in the climate crisis, that humanity struggles to prepare for major impending challenges.
 Timing is one problem: a lot more floods, food shortages, power cuts and major storms are all likely in the next few years, but no one can say exactly when.
 What I am advocating here has nothing to do with escaping to the Hebrides or other extreme forms of prepping: garden hamlets are a practical way to engage with the issues, and one which we can all learn from as problems increase.
-Because I am relocating soon to Hay-on-Wye, I’m especially keen to hear about and assist garden hamlet projects in Wales, so feel free to contact me.
+Because I have relocated to Hay-on-Wye, I’m especially keen to hear about and assist garden hamlet projects in Wales, so feel free to contact me.